root-project/root/README/ReleaseNotes/v612/index.md

 ## 2D Graphics Libraries
   - The method TColor::InvertPalette inverts the current palette.
 The top color becomes bottom and vice versa.
 This was [suggested by Karl Smith](https://root-forum.cern.ch/t/inverted-color-palettes/24826/2).
+  - New method `TColor::SetColorThreshold(Float_t t)` to specify the color threshold used by GetColor to retrieve a color.

 ## 3D Graphics Libraries